AGRI Urban Agriculture Grants

 FEMA is accepting applications for the Flood Mitigation Assistance grant.
 These grants are used for projects that reduce or eliminate the risk of repetitive flood damage to buildings that are insured by the National Flood Insurance Program.
 Projects are selected based on the cost-effectiveness and eligibility of the proposal.
 Eligible applicants must apply for funding using the new FEMA Grants Outcome (FEMA GO).
 The deadline to apply is Jan.
 21.

 The Minnesota Department of Transportation (MnDOT) is now soliciting applications for Local Road Improvement Program (LRIP) grants.
 The 2020 bonding bill included $75 million in undesignated LRIP funds to be awarded to local units of government on a competitive basis.
 Applications are due by March 3, and awards will be announced in May.
 The maximum grant award per local unit of government is $1.25 million.
 Cities of all sizes are eligible and encouraged to apply.

 Minnesota Department of Labor & Industry Safety Grants

 The Safety Grant Program awards funds up to $10,000 to qualifying employers for projects designed to reduce the risk of injury and illness to their workers.
 Applications are accepted continuously and reviewed every two months.

-—Learn more and apply for this grant
+Learn more and apply for a Safety Grant